renacin/IntervalHouse_DataAnalytics/README.md

 Data analytics are yet another area that Interval House would like to explore in its constant push to better help its clients.

-This project follows an explorative analysis of Interval House data in an attempt to identify, and better serve areas of need in their present/future client list.
+This project follows an explorative analysis of Interval House BESS data in an attempt to identify, and better serve areas of need in their present/future client list.

 _*This project is explorative and informal in nature; this repository will help track research and discoveries from pertinent datasets._